sangttruong/dpuds/README.md

 * The Elements of Statistical Learning: Data Mining, Inference, and Prediction: https://web.stanford.edu/~hastie/ElemStatLearn/
 * Unofficial Key of An Introduction ot Statistical Learning: http://blog.princehonest.com/stat-learning/

-# Introductio to Statistical Computing: MATH 348
+# Introduction to Statistical Computing: MATH 348

 I took MATH 348 at DePauw University during Spring 2019.
 The topics of this class include:
 * Data manipulation and database operation